RESEARCH PROFILE

 ACADEMIC BACKGROUND

 Sandra Lucas obtained a BEng in ceramic and glass engineering, an MSc in environmental management and materials and, in 2011, a PhD in Civil Engineering from the University of Aveiro (Portugal).
 She then became a Marie Curie Postdoctoral researcher at the Fraunhofer Institute UMSICHT (Oberhausen, Germany) for the SHeMat project.
-As part of this project, she was a visiting researcher at EPSI ParisTech (Paris, France) and at Delft University of Technology (The Netherlands).
+As part of this project, she was a visiting researcher at EPSI ParisTech (Paris, France) and Delft University of Technology (The Netherlands).
 In 2014, she joined the University of Greenwich (London, UK) as a senior lecturer in construction materials and sustainability.
-In 2018, Sandra Lucas was appointed as assistant professor in 3D printing of concrete with the research group Concrete Structures at the department of the Built Environment of Eindhoven University of Technology (TU/e, the Netherlands).
+In 2018, Sandra Lucas joined the research group Concrete Structures at the Department of the Built Environment of Eindhoven University of Technology (TU/e, the Netherlands) as an assistant professor in 3D concrete printing.
+In May 2024, she became an associate professor in autonomous manufacturing of construction materials.